yevhen/Streamstone/README.md

 The write batch size limit, imposed by Azure Table Storage, is 100 entities, therefore:

 + The maximum write batch size is 99 entities (100 - 1 header entity)
-+ With idempotency enabled, maximum write batch size is 49 events (100/2 - 1 header entity)
++ With duplicate event detection enabled, maximum write batch size is 49 events (100/2 - 1 header entity)

 Other limitations of the underlying Azure Table Storage API: